Phil 326 Heidegger's Being and Time

 He also runs a series of philosophy talks at the Nashville Downtown Public Library.
 For details of the program, see Thinking out of the Box.
 He is also an environmental artist and stages Art Events from time to time.
 See the Chronopod Cycle here, and his MNAC Artist Registry website.
-For interviews relating to these and other matters, check out the following additional interviews: Food for the Imagination, Contretemps Interview: The Art of Time, A Day in the Life of [Photo Interview].
+For interviews relating to these and other matters, check out the following additional interviews: Art for the Imagination, Contretemps Interview: The Art of Time, A Day in the Life of [Photo Interview].

 Charles Scott and David Wood discuss Thinking After Heidegger , Vanderbilt Philosophy Colloquium, September 24 2004: